MichalAdorno/kata-exercises/README.md

 ### concurrency.diningphilosophers
 Implement a solution to the Dining Philosophers problem.

-_Note_: threads should avoid circular deadlocks, so _any_ acyclical directed graph representing synchronisation on forks is a correct solution.
+_Note_: threads should avoid circular deadlocks, so there are several directed graph representing synchronisation on forks is a correct solution.

+Implement a generalized solution to this problem.
+Any valid graph representing philosophers taking forks should define the "protocol" of fork-usage.
 ### graphs.cycledetection
 Suppose a graph is represented in a 2-dimensional matrix.
 Write an algorithm that detects whether a directed graph has a cycle.